niklasmh/client-side-python-runner/README.md

 As you may have noticed, this project is still in progress.
 It may not be complete until late 2021, but I will attempt to deliver a working version ASAP - such that it is possible to get feedback and evaluate if this actually could be a useful project.
 However, until any version is released, a few things needs to be done:

-## First release
+## First release (1.0.0)

 - [x] Decide which Python runner to include.
 So far it looks like Pyodide, Skulpt.
 When these are added, it will be easier to include others later.
 - [x] Decide upon how the interface should work.
 E.g. one would probably need a run function, some way to output results and handle errors.
 What about loading libraries or manipulating DOM elements?
 - [x] Publish the project as an NPM package.
 Then we are done with the first release!
+- [x] Create examples of usage.
+- [x] Lazy loading Python runners - because this is probably not something you want to deal with until you actually want to run the Python code.

 ## Later

+- [ ] Return consistent error messages across all engines as well as extract line and column numbers.
+This is essential feedback to users.
 - [ ] Include more Python runners.
-- [x] Create examples of usage.
-- [x] Lazy loading Python runners - because this is probably not something you want to deal with until you actually want to run the Python code.
 - [ ] Make it possible to run them offline (by building them into the project somehow)